Monday, August 1, 2011

 His place on earth wasn’t too bad either.

-You may recall that Helmsley took over her husband's hotel chain when he died and employees promptly tagged the old witch with the nickname "The Queen of Mean."
-So: you figure she didn't have many friends and when she died she left most of her fortune to Trouble, $12 million.
+You may recall that Helmsley took over her husband's hotel chain when he died and employees promptly tagged the old witch with the nickname “The Queen of Mean.”
+So, you figure she didn’t have many friends and when she died, she left most of her fortune to Trouble, $12 million.

 I was a little behind schedule getting into South Dakota because I felt beat the last two days and decided to quit early both nights.
 Two days ago, I almost ran into problems when I overstayed at dinner after sitting down with a great group of people at a bar and grill in Bancroft, Iowa (population 700).
 I kept talking and listening and procrastinating until finally I had to pedal like Hades the last two hours before dark to find a place to camp.

-Tony Berte started it all, inviting me to join the group after he heard about my ride, and even bought me a drink (Mountain Dew).
-I try never to pedal and imbibe.
+I blame Tony Berte, who started it all, inviting me to join the group after he heard about my ride.
+He even bought me a drink (Mountain Dew).

-I apologize for mixing the names: but Julie Amy, if you're checking this blog like you said you would, it's legit.
+I apologize for mixing names: but Julie Amy, if you’re checking this blog like you said you would, it’s legit.
 Your kind donation of $30 will go straight to JDRF.

 So, “Pedal on!”
 Isn’t that the line from Wayne’s World?